 3.22.
 The works submitted to the Festival are not reviewed.
 After the Festival events the materials are not returned to the authors, but they become a part of the Festival database.

 3.23.
-The organizing committee is entitled to show competition and out-of-competition works of the Festival at the events, held by the organizing committee of the Festival (at the location of the festival, within the framework of the Days of the Festival held in other towns and cities of Ukraine; in special programmes and at other Festivals), and also to show them in television programmes about the Festival and during information and educational events, show on television channels to highlight and promote the Festival.
+The organizing committee is entitled to show competition and out-of-competition works of the Festival at the events, held by the organizing committee of the Festival (at the location of the festival, within the framework of the Days of the Festival held in other towns and cities of Ukraine; in special programmes and at other Festivals), and also to show them in television programmes about the Festival and during information and educational events.

 3.24.
 Festival participants presenting the work are liable for its copyright compliance.